dinisoliveirac/project-visualizing-real-world-data/README.md

 ## Project Description

-- The goal of this project was to practice interpreting different types of visualizations by collecting relevant information about players from different teams and nationalities that were playing during the year of 2019 in order to compare their attributes and analyse the differences between the leagues where each of them plays.
+- The goal of this project was to practice interpreting different types of visualizations by collecting relevant information about players from different teams  playing during the year of 2019 in Primeira Liga, in order to compare and analyse the differences between their variables.

 - The commands assume a basic understanding of the Pandas, Matplotlib and Seaborn libraries.